DevoAllen/Awesome-Reasoning-Economy-Papers/README.md

-# A survey of Efficient Thinking for Long Thought Large Language Models
+# A survey of Efficient Thinking for Long Thought Large Language Models： From Decoding

+## 备选题目方案

+### candidates
+1. Towards Efficient Reasoning in Large Language Models: A Comprehensive Survey of Adaptive Inference Strategies

+2. Thinking Smart, Not Hard: A Review of Computation-Aware Reasoning in Large Language Models

+3. Maximizing the Inference Economy: A Review of Computation-Aware Reasoning in Large Language Models

+4. Maximizing the Inference Economy: A Survey of Computationally Efficient Reasoning in Large Language Models

+5. The Inference Economy of Complex Reasoning: A Systematic Review of Efficient Thinking in Large Language Models

+6. Harnessing the Inference Economy: Efficient Thinking for Large Language Models

+### good parts
+1. Thinking Smart, Not Hard
+2. Inference Economy
+3. Computation-Aware or efficient
+4. Efficient Thinking

 ## 1. Human Thinking Phenomena